Adjusting Entries and Their Purpose

-An adjusting entry is an entry that brings the balance of an account up-to-date to find the correct balance and correct information at the end of an accounting period.
+An adjusting entry is an entry that brings the balance of an account up to date.
+Adjusting entries are crucial to ensure the correct balance and correct information in an account at the end of an accounting period.

-It is possible that some transactions are missed from the records and some are not recorded properly.
-These transactions must be properly dealt with before the preparation of financial statements.
-The recording of such transactions in the books is known as adjustments.
-An adjustment can also be defined as to make a correct record of a transaction that has not been entered or which has been recorded only in an incomplete or wrong way.
+The process of recording such transactions in the books is known as making adjustments.
+An adjustment can also be defined as making a correct record of a transaction that has not been entered, or which has been recorded in an incomplete or incorrect way.

 Application of Matching Concept and Realization Concept

-Therefore, it is necessary to find out the transactions relating to the current accounting period which have not been recorded so far or which have been entered but in incomplete or in a wrong way.
-They must be properly recorded before the preparation of final accounts.
+Therefore, it is necessary to find out the transactions relating to the current accounting period that have not been recorded so far or which have been entered but incompletely or incorrectly.
+They must be properly recorded before preparing the Final Accounts.

 Effect of Adjustments

 Students should carefully note that every adjustment has at least two effects due to double entry.
-An adjustment may affect Trading Account and Profit and Loss Account or it may affect Trading Account and Balance Sheet or it may affect Profit and Loss Account and Balance Sheet Or it may affect both sides of Balance Sheet.
-These adjustments are made by passing “Adjusting Entries”.
+An adjustment may affect the Trading Account and Profit and Loss Account or it may affect the Trading Account and Balance Sheet; it may also affect the Profit and Loss Account and Balance Sheet, or it may affect both sides of the Balance Sheet.
+These adjustments are made by passing adjusting entries.

 Explanation of Adjusting Entries

-It is a normal to make entries in the accounting records on cash basis (revenues and expenses actually received and paid).
-However, there is a need to formulates accounting transactions based on accrual convention.
-The accrual convention demands that the right to receive cash and the obligation to pay cash to be accounted for.
-This necessitates the adjusting entries to be passed through general journal.
-In addition, there is a need to account for reserves and provisions, losses on assets, incomes on liabilities, interest on owner’s equity, interest on drawings, etc., and most importantly the closing stock (ascertained after closing the books of accounts for the year/period).
+In addition, it is necessary to account for reserves and provisions, losses on assets, incomes on liabilities, interest on owner’s equity, interest on drawings, and most importantly the closing stock (ascertained after closing the books of accounts for the year/period).

-- To show a fair record of all expenditures and all revenues relating to the period whether such expenditure has been actually paid or not and whether such income has been received or not.
+- To show a fair record of all expenditures and all revenues relating to the period, whether such expenditure has been actually paid and whether such income has been received

-The number and variety of adjustments necessary at the end of an accounting period vary with the nature of the business.
-The most common adjustments related to expense and revenue are as follows:
+The number and variety of adjustments needed at the end of the accounting period differ depending on the size and nature of the business.
+The most common adjustments related to expenses and revenues are as follows: